Recife: Geography

-Due to the city's proximity to the equator, Recife's weather is generally warm.
-It has a number of islands, rivers, waterways and bridges that crisscross the city and has often been called "The Venice of Brazil".
-The city is located amidst tropical forests which are distinguished by high rainfall levels, resulting in poor soil quality as the heavy dense rainfall washes away the nutrients.
-There is an absence of extreme temperatures and the area enjoys a cool breeze due to the trade winds from the South Atlantic Ocean to the east.
+It has often been called "The Venice of Brazil".

 Recife has a tropical forest.
 Rainforests are characterised by high rainfall, with definitions setting minimum normal annual rainfall between 2000 mm and 1700 mm.
 The soil can be poor because high rainfall tends to leach out soluble nutrients.
 There are several common characteristics of tropical rainforest trees.

 The city of Recife is formed by three islands (Recife, Santo Antônio, and Boa Vista).
 Between the islands are the rivers Beberibe and Capibaribe.
 Other rivers are the Jiquiá, Tejipió, Jordão and Pina.

 Climate

 Recife has a tropical monsoon climate (Am) under the Köppen climate classification, with warm to hot temperatures and high relative humidity throughout the year.
 However, these conditions are relieved by pleasant westwardly trade winds blowing in from the ocean.
 January and February are the warmest months, with mean temperatures ranging from 31 C to 22 C, with sun.
 July is the second cloudiest month and experiences the coolest temperatures, with mean temperatures ranging from 28 C to 21 C. The wettest month is June, receiving an average of 390 mm of rain.
 Recife features a short dry season which lasts from October to December.
 The driest and sunniest month is November, when maximum temperatures hover around 30 °C and an average of 39 mm of rain is recorded.